-center.
-If a volunteer tests positive for drugs of abuse, a retest may be performed and they may be excluded from entering the study, as judged by the Investigator.
-Serum pregnancy tests will be performed on female volunteers at the times specified in Table 1 to Table 4.
+excluded from entering the study, as judged by the Investigator.
+Serum pregnancy tests will be performed on female volunteers at the times specified in Table 1.

 Laboratory values outside the reference limit suspected to be of any clinical significance will be repeated.
-Volunteers in whom suspected clinical significance is confirmed will either not be included or if already enrolled will be followed until normalization or for as long as the Investigator considers necessary.
-Additional laboratory variables may be performed for safety reasons if judged appropriate by the Investigator.
+Volunteers, in whom suspected clinical significant abnormalities are confirmed will either not be included or, if already enrolled, will be followed until normalization or for as long as the Investigator considers necessary.
+Additional laboratory variables may be performed for safety reasons, if judged appropriate by the Investigator.
 Further details are provided in the Laboratory Manual.

-The safety laboratory samples will be analyzed using routine methods at the site's accredited clinical laboratory (Physician's Reference Laboratory, Overland Park, Kansas, United States).
+The safety laboratory samples will be analyzed using routine methods at the study center's accredited clinical laboratory (Physician's Reference Laboratory, Overland Park, Kansas, United States).